Just Accepted

 ABSTRACT

 Solventless mechanochemical synthesis by manual grinding was applied to grow organic proton conducting salts, imidazole-succinic acid (C3H4N2-HOOC(CH2)2COOH) and imidazole-glutaric acid (C3H4N2-HOOC(CH2)3COOH).
 This synthesis method induces crystallization and provides the phase-pure compounds.
-Both compounds crystalize into a triclinic unit cell with space group P-1.
-The compounds exhibit different electric conducting behavior and activation energies Ea comparing with the reported single crystals obtained from the solution method.
-The difference in conducting property can be related to intrinsic defects and structural disorder introduced by mechanochemical grinding.
-The present study shows that the mechanochemical method bears strong capability for tuning conductivities.
+The compounds exhibit different electric conducting behavior and activation energies Ea compared with the reported single crystals obtained from the solution method.
+The difference in conducting property can be related to intrinsic defects and structural disorder introduced by mechanochemical grinding, indicating that the mechanochemical method bears strong capability for tuning conductivities.
+Moreover, complete deuteration of the organic salts is achieved by the method.
 The mechanochemical synthesis of organic salts also holds high potential for the actual industrialized large-scale production.

 PDF Download PDF Download Supporting Information